sfigg/commercialization-public/customize/desktop/design-registration-pages.md

 ## Full HTML example

-Here is a full exaxmple of an HTML flyout for OEM registration pages:
+Here is a full example of an HTML flyout for OEM registration pages:

 ```html
 > <!DOCTYPE html>